mgmacleod/context-mechanics/logs/project-clarification/general-introduction.md

 ---

-**Context Mechanics**: *The science of understanding how different cognitive architectures coordinate to create capabilities neither could achieve alone.*
+**Context Mechanics**: *The science of understanding how different cognitive architectures coordinate across the full spectrum of integration, from simple information exchange to complex collaborative work.*